SchaeStewart/nc-campaign-finance-data-cleaning/README.md

 - As a data cleaner I should be presented with a list of contributions which are likely matches and be able to indicate which are matches and which are not
   - Matches should be unique.
 IE multiple people should not see already processed contributions
+- A contributor uuid is created upon record cleaning.
+This means that if for some reason, the same person came up on two different cleanings, they would be classified as different records

 ### Concerns